Je Souhaite: Broadcast and reception

 "Je Souhaite" first aired in the United States on May 14, 2000.
 This episode earned a Nielsen rating of 8.2, with a 13 share, meaning that roughly 8.2 percent of all television-equipped households, and 13 percent of households watching television, were tuned in to the episode.
 It was viewed by 12.79 million viewers.
 The episode aired in the United Kingdom and Ireland on Sky1 on August 6, 2000, and received 0.72 million viewers, making it the fourth most watched episode that week.
 Fox promoted the episode with the tagline "Be careful what you wish for."

 The episode received mostly positive reviews with one detractor.
-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club awarded the episode an "A−" and called it her "favorite episode of season seven" and that she wished that "it had been the series finale" for The X-Files.
-VanDerWerff argued that the episode possessed a "warmth and tenderness" that was missing from the following two seasons, after Duchovny left the series as a full-time star.
+St. James argued that the episode possessed a "warmth and tenderness" that was missing from the following two seasons, after Duchovny left the series as a full-time star.
 She concluded that "the genius of 'Je Souhaite' lies in how it embraces the inherent weirdness of the world this show is set in."
 Rob Bricken from Topless Robot named "Je Souhaite" the second most funny X-Files episode, writing, "Best line: When Scully, ever the skeptic, begins trying to rationalize her examination of an invisible body, Mulder replies with an exasperated, 'Oh!'
 It's what most of us had been thinking for years about Scully's refusal to acknowledge all the strange crap she had seen."